-Regular exercise is as important to your canine pal's health as it is to yours, but your dog can't grab his duffel bag, hop into his automobile and head to the gym.
-He relies upon you for the opportunity to stretch his legs during a long walk or trip to the dark park.
-You can make exercise fun and keep it exciting by building a jungle gym for your four-legged friend in your own backyard.
+Regular exercise is as important to your canine pal's health as it is to yours, but your dog can't grab their duffel bag, hop into any old automobile, and head to the gym.
+Your canine companion relies on you for the opportunity to stretch their legs during a long walk or trip to the dog park.
+You can make exercise fun and keep it exciting by building a pet jungle gym for your four-legged friend in your own backyard.

 Another great use of PVC pipe is a simple jump.
-By cutting your pieces in different lengths and attaching the jump bar using a PVC tee, you can raise your jump as your dog's ability improves, or lower it as he ages.
+By cutting your pieces in different lengths and attaching the jump bar using a PVC tee, you can raise your jump as your dog's ability improves, or lower it as your beloved dog grows older.
 If you don't want to use PVC to create the entire jump, you can build the frame of the jump using 2-by-4's.
 Cut holes in the frame and slide the PVC pipe length through to create the jump pole.
 Cut multiple holes to raise or lower the jump.

-Adding a tunnel in the jungle gym before or after the jump station can keep your dog interested and allow him to use different muscle groups crawling than he does when he jumps.
+Adding a tunnel in the jungle gym before or after the jump station can keep your dog interested and allow them to use different muscle groups.
+A tunnel forces your canine companion to exercise differently as they must crawl through the tunnel rather than jump.
 Tunnels can be time consuming and difficult to create by hand.
 A child's tunnel purchased from a toy retailer should work fine.
 A wooden bridge created by building a sturdy box, and running a ramp down each side, adds height and interest to the jungle gym.

-Add additional stations using toys strung from rope, or a teeter board, which can be purchased, handmade or recycled from a child's teeter-totter.
+Add additional stations using toys strung from rope, or a teeter board, which can be purchased, handmade, or recycled from a child's teeter-totter.
 Hide treats along the route of the jungle gym to reward your pal for a good workout.
 In warmer climates and in summer months, add a small pool for a bit of refreshment.
 This also can serve as a way to prevent heat exhaustion.
-No matter his size, don't leave your dog unattended near the pool.
+Regardless of the size of your canine companion, don't leave your dog unattended near the pool.